 Calculating with DateTime is possible with the DateInterval class.
 DateTime has methods like

 take a DateInterval as an argument.
-Do not write code that expect same number of seconds in every day, both daylight
+Do not write code that expects the same number of seconds in every day.
+Both daylight

 diff() method.
 It will return new DateInterval, which is super easy to display.